Customize Your Trip Now

 What happens if the hotel cannot find our booking when we arrive?

-The first step is to ask tour guide to contact the us so that the situation can be resolved straightaway.
+The first step is to ask the tour guide to contact us so that the situation can be resolved straight away.
 If the hotel is still unable to find your booking, they must contact us at one of the given numbers of contact person.

 When on tour, your tour guide is the first point of contact.
 We have our own operations offices across the region, so emergency assistance is available 24 hours per day.
 Please see the office contact details listed on your itinerary or tour voucher.

-• HEALTH, SAFETY & INSURANCE
+HEALTH, SAFETY & INSURANCE

 What medical precautions do I need to take before the trip?